RFK calls Biden-Trump debate 'sad,' sees political opening

 Detrow: Can I ask you about debt for a moment?
 Because you bring it up a lot.
 You talk a lot about the deficit.
 Let's just take the two of the biggest areas of federal spending.
 Would you cut or modify Social Security?
 Would you cut Medicare?
 What would you immediately do to lower the spending?

-RFK Jr.: Yeah, I would cut the military budget and half down to about $500 billion during my first four years in office.
+RFK Jr.: Yeah, I would cut the military budget in half down to about $500 billion during my first four years in office.

 Detrow: Cut the military budget in half.
 Would that would that zero out any sort of foreign aid for Ukraine or Israel?
 The two big topics right now.